kimvcp/ske_shop/README.md

     Tax calculator can have many strategies for calculating tax.

 #### Iterator design pattern
-    The application requires to maintain different type of collections.
+    The application requires to maintain a different type of collections.

 ## Model-View-Controller